TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    Some of this package's functionality requires a functioning shared semaphore implementation on the host operating system.
-Without one, the :mod:`multiprocessing.synchronize` module will be disabled, and attempts to import it will result in an :exc:`ImportError`.
+Without one, the :mod:`multiprocessing.synchronize` module will be disabled, and attempts to agiza it will result in an :exc:`ImportError`.
 See :issue:`3770` for additional information.